microlinkhq/browserless/README.md

 ## Packages

-**browserless** is internally divided into multiple packages for ensuring just use the mininum quantity of code necessary for your use case.
+**browserless** is internally divided into multiple packages for ensuring just use the minimum quantity of code necessary for your use case.

 | Package | Version |
 | ------- | ------- |